Danville Plant Completes First Truck Body Order

 Goods Mobility

-Great Dane dropped the word “trailers” from our name to reflect our complete lineup of transportation solutions—offering the Alpine and Sahara truck bodies, with dry vans as Champion, reefers as Everest, and flatbeds as Freedom.
-A new oval logo was added to all reefers and dry vans.
+Great Dane officially drops the word “trailers” from our name to better reflect our complete lineup of transportation solutions.
+In addition to the Freedom XP all-aluminum flatbed, Great Dane now offers the Alpine and Sahara truck bodies.
+Meanwhile, our dry vans become known as Champion, reefers as Everest, and flatbeds as Freedom.
+Finally, a new oval logo is added to the back of all reefers and dry vans.

 Growing By Leaps & Bounds